kalypso63/social_auth/README.md

 ## Facebook strict mode

 If you use Strict mode on your Facbook app, fill the field Valid Oauth redirect URIS with http://yourdomain/?type=1316773682&hauth_done=Facebook

+##Facebook scope

+By default social_auth use email scope but you can add more scopes detailled here : https://developers.facebook.com/docs/facebook-login/permissions/